jasminepoon/lifely/planning/future-phases.md

 ### Implementation Summary

-**Approach Changed**: Instead of Google Places API, we use **GPT-5.1 LLM** for location extraction.
-This is simpler, cheaper, and handles most cases well.
+**Approach Changed**: Instead of relying entirely on Google Places, we use **GPT-5 (Responses API)** for most location extraction (default model: `gpt-5.2-instant`).
+Places API is used opportunistically for Google Maps links when a key is present.

 | Feature | Status | Notes |
 |---------|--------|-------|